Mikhail Kononov: Biography

 As the actor stated himself, his best role was that of Foma in Andrei Tarkovsky's well-known historic drama Andrei Rublev.
-One of the most popular films starring Mikhail Kononov was the series Bolshaya Peremena (Big School-Break) (1972), where he played the young teacher Nestor Petrovich.
+One of the most popular films starring Kononov was the series Big School-Break (1972), where he played the young teacher Nestor Petrovich.
 He was also popular for his roles in children's films.
-Many Russian viewers remember Kononov as the sly and crafty space pirate Krys in the legendary children's sci-fi miniseries Gostya iz budushchego (Guest from the Future) (1985).
+Many Russian viewers remember Kononov as the sly and crafty space pirate Krys in the legendary children's sci-fi miniseries Guest from the Future (1985).
 Kononov considered himself a tragicomic actor.

 In the last years of his life Mikhail Kononov rejected most of the roles offered to him due to his dislike of modern Russian cinema.

 Two weeks before his death, he went to hospital with pneumonia.
 However, in the hospital, his condition only worsened as he did not have enough money to afford medicine.
 Mikhail Kononov died from tromboembolism on 16 July 2007 in Moscow.
-His body was cremated and buried in the Vagankovo cemetery.
+His body was cremated and buried in the Vagankovo Cemetery.